joshwcomeau/redux-sounds/README.md

 // (Using the condensed createStore released in Redux v3.1.0)
 ```

-Howler has much more advanced capabilities, including using sound sprites, specifying callbacks to run when the sound has completed, looping sounds, fading in/out, and much more.
+Howler has much more advanced capabilities, including specifying callbacks to run when the sound has completed (or failed to complete), looping sounds, fading in/out, and much more.
 See [their documentation](https://github.com/goldfire/howler.js/#properties) for the complete list.

 ## Usage